 This observation was really fortunate at that time.
 In spite of plexiglass distortions and cracks, I could quite clearly see the mountain outlines and moreover, I was able to see the snow on the top (Pic.
 41).

 Unfortunately, the plexiglasses in the aircraft are not the same.
 One flight may differ much from another.
 For instance, during the next time when I was returning from Mallorca, I couldn’t make a similar effect using a 300mm lens (Pic.
 47 – 50).
 I had problems even with a small zoom (Pic.
 47-50).

 At the very end of my article, I would like to share the newest flightseeing long lens photography from my last journey from Dubai to Manila, when I was able to see the Himalayas Mountains (Pic.
 51 – 54).

 And the Ganges river just under me :).

 Summarizing, the biggest lens, that you can use in the plane is 135mm.
 It gives you a guarantee to have nice and sharp pictures.
 This is still a big zoom, that allows you to have around 8x zoom factor compared to the kit lenses (17-18mm).

 - Forbes: Electrochromic Materials Used To Make Smart Glass In Airplane Windows Could Have Widespread Uses

 - Aircraft windows

-- Why is there a hole in one of the layer of an airplane’s windows?
+- Why is there a hole in one of the layers of an airplane’s windows?